-48. While this policy is intended to cover most travel circumstances, the Chief Executive Officer may, where it is in the public interest to do so, authorise an exemption to this Policy.
+49. While this policy is intended to cover most travel circumstances, the Chief Executive Officer may, where it is in the public interest to do so, authorise an exemption to this Policy.

-References: Local Government Act 1995 Local Government (Administration) Regulations 1996 ns 1996 Local Government Chie ef Executive Officers and d Elected Members Determination No 1 of 2023 Council Member Allow ances and Expenses Po licy Authorised by: Council Date: 23 February 2024 Item No. 12.1.1 12.1.1 Review/Amendment Date Item No. Next Review Annually Responsible Directorate Chief Executive Officer Responsible Officer Manager Governance, Risk and Procurement File No.
+References: Local Government Act 1995 Local Government (Administration) Regulations 1996 Local Government Chief Executive Officers and Elected Members Determination No 1 of 2023 Council Member Allowances and Expenses Policy Authorised by: Council Date: 23 February 2024 Item No. 12.1.1 Review/Amendment Date 23 August 2024 Item No. 12.1.2 Next Review Annually Responsible Directorate Chief Executive Officer Responsible Officer Manager Governance, Risk and Procurement File No.